LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Liveperson-support-policy.md

 date: '2019-04-01T10:50:38.000+00:00'

 ---
-The LivePerson customer support policy is designed to provide assistance with maximizing the value of your LivePerson products.
-LivePerson customer support provides 24x7 coverage via chat, messaging and email.
-This document outlines LivePerson support features and processes, and procedures for engaging with the LivePerson customer Ssupport team.
+The LivePerson Customer Support Policy is designed to provide assistance with maximizing the value of your LivePerson products.
+LivePerson Customer Support provides 24x7 coverage via chat and e-mail, as well as a wealth of self-service resources in the LivePerson Knowledge Center.
+This document outlines LivePerson support features and processes, and procedures for engaging with the LivePerson Customer Support team.

 This policy does not cover third party services, products or technology, which are subject to the support commitments offered by the applicable third party provider.